dtrckd/pymake/README.md

 # PYMAKE

 Pymake (pmk) is a machine friendly environment for making reproducible research.
 It provides tools adapted to ease the creation, maintenance, tracking and sharing of experiments.
-It has two main paradigms :
+It has two main paradigms:

 * Manage and navigate in your experiments, as a **command-line** interface.
 * Models and workflows for Machine Learning experiments, as a **framework**.